pluginsGLPI/doc/source/scim/entra.rst

 - Select **automatic**.
 - Specify the **URL** `generated earlier <setup_plugin.html>`_ from GLPI and paste the **token**.

 ..
-Warning:: Make sure you **paste the token (Jwt token)** to ensure your application works properly.
+Warning:: Make sure you **paste the token (JWT token)** to ensure your application works properly.

 .. figure:: images/scim-7.png
    :alt: setup provisionning